MrHaJu/Code-Institute-Projekt-4-Django-horseplaner/README.md

 ![Primary colour](https://res.cloudinary.com/db6t1xmmn/image/upload/v1698157413/readme/gbzjdo15gamvscd5vhpb.png)

-To set a background for the navbar and footer, an background gradient using CSS was build from the two yellow tones.
+To set a background for the navbar and footer, a background gradient using CSS was built from the two yellow tones.
-The call to action buttons have a light green tone as the default color and a dark green tone when you hover over them
+The call-to-action buttons have a light green tone as the default color and a dark green tone when you hover over them

 **Fonts:**

-As in my previous projects, I used the Google font Josefin sans in font weight 300
+As in my previous projects, I used the Google font Josefin sans in font-weight 300

 **Images and Icons:**

 All pictures and videos were created by ourselves.
-For social media links I used Font Awesome icons
+For social media links, I used Font Awesome icons

 ## Features